bvisokay/simple-car-cost-v2/README.md

 ## Changes from V1

-:heavy_check_mark From express with EJS templates to full stack React :heavy_check_mark From heroku deployment to Vercel :heavy_check_mark From prototype functions to ES6 classes
+- :heavy_check_mark From express with EJS templates to full stack React

-## Technologies

-:computer:
--NextJS
--MongoDB
--Styled Components
--React Icons
+- :heavy_check_mark From heroku deployment to Vercel
+- :heavy_check_mark From prototype functions to ES6 classes

 ## Notes